IAmJonoBo/mimic/PENPOT_PIPELINE_COMPLETE.md

 # Penpot Design Token Pipeline Implementation Complete

-## Summary

-Successfully implemented a comprehensive, user-friendly workflow for exporting, processing, and re-exporting design tokens from Penpot to the Mimic monorepo.
-This includes a fully functional CLI tool, detailed documentation, and automation pipeline.
+Comprehensive workflow for exporting, processing, and re-exporting design tokens from Penpot to the Mimic monorepo with CLI tool, documentation, and automation.

 ## What Was Delivered